erikng/blog.eriknicolasgomez.com/_posts/2016-09-24-managing_efi_logonui.md

 tags: [loginwindow, macOS, Sierra, efi, wallpaper, macadmin]
 ---

+Update 4: Note about non-blurred wallpapers and extra EFI data

+Update 3: Now with further management tools/discoveries.

+Update 2: Now with safer methodology (Thanks [Michael Lynn/Frogor](https://github.com/pudquick))

 Update 1: Now with fix (Thanks [Owen](https://github.com/opragel) for inspiration!)

-Update 2: Now with safer methodology (Thanks [Michael Lynn/Frogor](https://github.com/pudquick))

-Update 3: Now with further management tools/discoveries.

-Update 4: Note about non-blurred wallpapers and extra data

 A few days ago there was a post on [MacEnterprise](https://groups.google.com/forum/m/#!topic/macenterprise/fU3KWrbNfg8) about issues setting Sierra's login wallpaper.
 I immediately posted as I had not seen the issues that were described, but after doing a deep dive last night, it is true - there are some changes to this functionality.

-### El Capitan Notes
+## El Capitan Notes
 In El Capitan, one could simply do the following:

 * Copy your selected wallpaper in .png format to /Library/Caches (Example: `cp -R ~/Desktop/mysuperawesomewallpaper.png /Library/Caches/com.apple.desktop.admin.png`)
 * ensure root was the owner (Example: `chown root:wheel /Library/Caches/com.apple.desktop.admin.png` )
 * ensure it was world readable (Example: `chmod 755 /Library/Caches/com.apple.desktop.admin.png`